OLIVIA SMITH | Founder + Director

 Ms. Kristin loves working at Bridges because of the dynamic and creative staff and students.
 Her favorite part of teaching is seeing her students bring their ideas to life through their art work.

 When she's not working, Ms. Kristin enjoys building things, being outdoors, road trips, and rock & roll music.
-She recently adopted a pup named Charley and she loves to spend time exploring the city with her.
+She loves traveling to National Parks and hanging out with her pup Charley.

 Email Kristin: email@example.com